equinor/radix-public-site/public-site/docs/src/guides/authentication/index.md

 When doing authentication for applications and APIs hosted outside Equinor internal network, we use [OAuth 2.0](https://tools.ietf.org/html/rfc6749) protocol and OpenId Connect.
 OAuth 2.0 is an industry-standard protocol developed by IETF OAuth Working Group.
 Information on these protocols can be found at [oauth.net](https://oauth.net/2/), [openid.net](https://openid.net/connect/), [Microsoft documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-overview) or a more compact explanation by Equinor [Nils Hofseth Andersen](https://equinor.github.io/mss-architecture/oauth2/openid/2019/08/22/oauth2-basics-playground.html).

-Radix does not support any authentication for your application out of the box, but we'll go through the basic to get authentication going between a client and API.

 **The rest of this document assumes you have basic knowledge of OAuth 2.0, OpenId Connect and JWT tokens.**

 >It is highly recommended to use common library/components maintained by others for OAuth 2.0 authentication.
 [MSAL](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-overview) is the recommended library to use in Equinor.
 It is developed and maintained by Microsoft, and can be used for many scenarios/languages.